Top of page

 How do researchers access the web archives?

-What will people see when they access the archived site?
+What will people see when they access the web archive?

 Your archived site will appear much like it was on the day it was archived, and we likely will have multiple captures of the site in our archive, recording changes over time.
 The Library tries to capture the content as well as the look and feel of the websites in the archive.
 When viewing the web archive, users will see a banner (see this example) at the top of the page that alerts researchers that they are viewing an archived version.
 The date that the site was archived also appears in this banner.
 Researchers will be able to navigate the archived site much like the live web.
 However, some items do not work in the archive, such as mailto links, forms, fields requiring input (e.g. search boxes), some multimedia, and some social networking sites.

-When will my archived site be available to researchers?
+When will my archived site be available to view?

 Web archive collections are made available as permissions, Library policies, and resources permit.
-The Library will generally wait at least one year from the initial capture of the website before making it available to researchers; sometimes this period is longer due to production and descriptive cataloging work that help make the web archives available and searchable.
-If you have concerns about public access to the archived version of your website, or if you would like additional information, please contact us directly.
+The Library will generally wait at least one year from the initial capture of the website before making it available to researchers; sometimes this period is longer due to production and descriptive cataloging work that help to make the web archives available and searchable.

 Will there be a link from your archive to my site as it currently exists?